ninthwalker/WoWCDNotifier/README.md

 4. Open up the 'wow_cd_notifier_settings.txt' file and configure.
 Please read the included sample settings file or see down below in the #settings section.
 Save the file when completed.

-5. After you have configured the settings file, Double click the 'Install WoW CD Notifier' shortcut.
-This will open up a little GUI for you to install the WoW CD Notifier app that will create a scheduled task on your computer to check every 30 minutes for new cooldown times to send you Discord notifications when they are ready.
+5. After you have configured the settings file, Double click the 'WoW CD Notifier' shortcut.
+This will open up a little GUI for you to install the WoW CD Notifier app that will create a scheduled task on your computer.
+This will check every 30 minutes for new cooldown times to send you Discord notifications when they are ready!

 ## Standalone Version - Setup Instructions